 Bunker Hill Water Treatment Endowment Fund

 The purpose of the Bunker Hill Water Treatment Endowment is to fund future water treatment at the Bunker Hill Superfund Site.
 The fund will be used to operate the Central Treatment Plant (CTP) in Kellogg, once EPA completes upgrades to the facility and constructs a ground water collection system.
-After upgrades, the CTP is expected to remove up to 1,800 pounds of zinc and various quantities of other metals each day from water before it enters into the South Fork Coeur d’Alene River.
+After upgrades, the CTP is expected to remove up to 1,800 pounds of zinc and various quantities of other metals each day from water before it enters the South Fork Coeur d’Alene River.
 The plant treats water from the Bunker Hill Mine and currently removes 1,400 pounds of zinc per day.
 EPA’s construction activities are expected to be completed in 2017.

 While EPA currently operates the CTP, long-term operations will be transitioned to DEQ with funding from the Bunker Hill Water Treatment Endowment Fund once EPA completes facility upgrades.
 The endowment fund was created under the September 8, 2011, consent decree “United States of America v.
 Hecla Mining Company and Consolidated Cases, No. 96-01220N-EJL, No. 91-0342-N-EJL, and No. 94-0206-N-HLR.”
 The consent decree settled claims against Hecla for the Bunker Hill Superfund Site cleanup.
 The agreement to establish the endowment fund was formalized June 19, 2014, in a memorandum of agreement (MOA) among EPA, the Coeur d’Alene Tribe, and DEQ.
 The agreement resulted in a deposit of $52,319,496 made to the endowment fund.